michellemao0224/Survey-Analysis/README.md

 - Survey_v4.ipynb : random split the dataframe into the training and testing dataset.
 Use SentiWordnet from nltk, also use nltk SentimentAnalyzer to see different accuracy.

+- Survey_v5.ipynb -  random split the dataframe into the training and testing dataset.
+Use NLTK VADER Sentiment Intensity Analyzer to check the accuracy.

+- Survey_v6.ipynb -  random split the dataframe into the training and testing dataset.
+Create unigram classifier and bigram classifier, and compare the accuracy.

 NOTE: since the dataset is random, so sometimes the accuracy is high, sometimes is relatively low.
 But the range is from 0.6 to 0.9 (can accept the model)